lewis-neal/rl-ee/README.md

 ```

 # IMPORTANT
-Run the following prior to create the data directory in the root of the project or the scripts will break:
+Run the following prior to running scripts to create the data directory in the root of the project:
 ```
 mkdir data/
 ```